-- Gun Ownership – With careful estate planning, you can help your loved ones avoid having to deal with the government in order to take possession of your firearms.
+- Gun Ownership – With careful planning, you can help your loved ones avoid having to deal with the government in order to take possession of your firearms.

 - Elder Care – Who will make medical and financial decisions on your behalf if you become incapacitated?
 What will you do if you need to take responsibility for an elderly loved one’s care?
-These are important questions that can be addressed in your estate plan.
+These are important questions that can be addressed in your plan.

 - Personal Injury Planning – If you suffer a catastrophic injury in an accident, your estate plan can provide for your medical and financial needs as well.